 Late in 2004, Wyandotte Wine Cellar closed its doors and was put up for sale.
 At the same time, Robin and Valerie Coolidge, after many years of home winemaking, were pursuing their dream of owning their own business.
-Robin often says, "If you don't know how you got to a place, that usually means that is where you are supposed to be."
-That is very much what happened.
-Through a set of fortunate circumstances, the Coolidges learned that The Wyandotte Wine Cellar was for sale, and approached the owners about purchasing the winery.
 In November of 2006, the Coolidge's purchased the winery, and after several months of remodeling, moved their family into their new home.
-In June of 2007, the new Wyandotte Winery re-opened to the public, and to this day continues a winemaking tradition that has spanned more than 30 years.
+In June of 2007, the new Wyandotte Winery re-opened to the public, and to this day continues a winemaking tradition that has spanned more than 40 years.

 In November of 2014, Valerie and Robin purchased the Rockside Winery and Vineyards, a beautiful property near Lancaster, Ohio, about 45 minutes’ drive from Wyandotte.
 Rockside is in the rolling hills of Fairfield County, and there are about 4 acres of grapes growing on the property.
-Robin and Valerie’s son Ryan manage the Rockside Winery.
-Rockside and Wyandotte are now sister wineries, each producing their own unique variet
+Robin and Valerie’s son Ryan manages the Rockside Winery.

 Winemaking at Wyandotte Winery

-All our wine is made there, on premises.
-All the equipment necessary to ferment, process, age, and bottle wine is in the wine making facility located in the cellar of the building.
+All our wine is made here, on premises.
+All the equipment necessary to ferment, process, age, and bottle wine is in the wine-making facility located in the cellar of the building.

-In the winery yeast is added to the juice and, in the process of converting sugar to alcohol, the yeast also creates special flavors that are found in no other beverage in the world.
-Robin uses his skill and expertise to manipulate the environment the yeast is growing in to convert simple fruit juice into a work of art.
+In the winery yeast is added to the juice, and in the process of converting sugar to alcohol, the yeast also creates special flavors that are found in no other beverage in the world.
+Using their skill and expertise to manipulate the environment the yeast is growing in, simple fruit juice converts into a work of art.
 The winemaking process can take anywhere from months to years depending on the kind of wine and the aging process used.
-On Saturdays, the winery offers free tours of our facility where you can learn more about the winemaking process.
-See our calendar to reserve your spot.
+Contact us for a tour of our facility and to learn more about the winemaking process.

 Thank you for taking a few minutes to learn about Wyandotte Winery.
-Owners Valerie and Robin Coolidge invite you to visit the winery as soon as you can to enjoy all the wonderful wine, food, and events we have to offer!
+Please visit us at the winery as soon to enjoy all the wonderful wine, food, and events we have to offer!